 What happens next is startling:

 They laughed at him, but he threw them all out (Mark 5:40a, CEB).

 Jesus did not want their laughter and mocking to ruin the wondrously beautiful moment that would come after he said the words,

 “Talitha koum,” which means, “Young woman, get up” (Mark 5:41).

 That’s when the party began, as a father and a mother received their daughter back to life again.

 Don’t let anyone ruin, through unbelief, the wonderful moments that Christ has in store for you.

-Eli’s Reflection: There’s always going to be people who will laugh at you for your faith.
-At the cross, when Jesus faced death again, the people also mocked him.
-What lessons can you learn from what happened next, that will help you stay strong?
+Reflection: There are always going to be people who will laugh at you for your faith.
+At the Cross, when Jesus faced death again, the people also mocked him.
+What lessons that will help you stay strong can you learn from what happened next?